During the lease term in Port Republic

 - Show the rental home to prospective or actual purchasers, mortgagees, workmen, or contractors.

-Nesbitt Realty will always strive to give the tenant notice and obtain tenant consent prior to coming into the rental.
+Nesbitt Realty will always strive to give the renter notice and obtain tenant consent prior to entering the rental.
 However, Nesbitt Realty can and will come into the rental without tenant consent in emergency situations.
-We will never abuse the right of entrance or use it to agitate renters in Port Republic.
-Nesbitt Realty will only enter at reasonable hours of the day, except in an emergency.
+We will never abuse the right of entrance or use it to harass tenants in Port Republic.
+Nesbitt Realty will only go into at reasonable hours of the day, except in the case of an emergency.

 Landlord Reference

-a free reference for landlords in Port Republic
+a useful reference for property owners in Port Republic

-- Before you rent out your rental in Port Republic
+- Before you lease out your rental in Port Republic

 - Collections and evictions